github/docs/content/repositories/releasing-projects-on-github/managing-releases-in-a-repository.md

   ![Edit a release](/assets/images/help/releases/edit-release.png)
 4. Edit the details for the release in the form, then click **Update release**.

-   {% ifversion fpt %} If you add or remove any @mentions of GitHub users in the description, those users will be added or removed from the avatar list in the **Contributors** section of the release.{% endif %}
+   {% ifversion fpt %}If you add or remove any @mentions of GitHub users in the description, those users will be added or removed from the avatar list in the **Contributors** section of the release.{% endif %}
   ![Update a release](/assets/images/help/releases/update-release.png)

 {% endwebui %}